artsy/artsy.github.io/_posts/2018-06-15-cocoapods-keys-react-native.markdown

 #### 2. Configure the library to consume our new key

-We'll need to update the `initWithUserId...` function — one **fun** part of adjusting to Objective-C is that rather than named functions, we just refer to them by their entire signatures — to expose the new key as a property and add it to `constantsToExport` ([docs][constantsToExport]).
+We'll need to update the `initWithUserId...` function — one **fun** part of adjusting to Objective-C is that rather than named functions, we just refer to them by their entire signatures — to expose the new key as a property and add it to `constantsToExport` ([docs][constantstoexport]).

 Note that this is happening in our _Emission Pod_; The pod now expects that key to be available in our _consuming_ Example app as defined above.